 Some films are credited with defining a particular genre.
 The Maltese Falcon didn't define a genre, but it helped create one.
 It was film-noir before the term film-noir existed.
 While it's arguably not the first to be considered noir, it is still regarded as the first by a major studio.
 It isn't however the first adaptation of Dashiell Hammett's novel, but actually the third.

-For John Huston's directorial debut it seems odd that he would attempt a third adaptation of a novel that was barely over 10 years old, but he an idea that stood out from the others.
-The script is practically a direct translation of Hammett's novel.
-While…
+For John Huston's directorial debut it seems odd that he would attempt a third adaptation of a novel that was barely over 10 years old, but he had an idea that stood out from the others.
+The script is practically a direct translation of Hammett's novel.…

 I don't really see much point in registering an opinion on this well-tread classic, so here are some questions instead:

 1. Is there any 21st century leading male actor that plays cool like Bogart plays cool?
 Only one I can think of is Michael K. Williams as Omar on The Wire.